 This applies to your work experience descriptions, as well.
 If you had the same responsibilities under multiple entries, consider including it only under the position you held most recently.

 Put the focus on your most recent experience.
 In general, you shouldn’t include any jobs from over 15 years ago.
 This will help you keep the focus on what you’re capable of now, as well as minimize age bias.

 Exception: education.
 Your hard earned degrees are almost always relevant, no matter how long ago you earned them.

 If you’ve jumped around on your career path, try to downplay (or exclude) positions that aren’t relevant to this particular job description.
 Your resume does not have to include every place you’ve worked or every job you’ve held–that’s a common myth but isn’t doing you any favors.

 If you do want to list all your positions to establish a career trajectory or avoid gaps in your resume, limit the information you include with the less-relevant jobs.
-Expand the impact and results of your most recent and relevant jobs, and include three or less bullet points for the other information.
+Expand the impact and results of your most recent and relevant jobs, and include three or fewer bullet points for the other information.